redaktor/widgets-preview/src/three-column-layout/README.md

-# @dojo/widgest/three-column-layout
+# @redaktor/widgets/three-column-layout

-Dojo's three column layout can be used to show two side panels and a central content section that will resize and collapse responsively.
+redaktor's three column layout can be used to show two side panels and a central content section that will resize and collapse responsively.

 ## Features
 - Automatically collapses to a two column and then one column layout at configurable breakpoints